Vietnam.vn - Nền tảng quảng bá Việt Nam

 Village chief Mua A Thi talks with villagers.
 Photo: Diep Chi.

 In the village, Mua A Thi is famous for being a kind person, always willing to help the villagers.
-Whenever he finishes his farming work, he goes around the village, looking for any house that is still harvesting, and helps without receiving a penny for his work.
-If any house is short of rice, he is willing to share it.
+Whenever he finishes his farming work, he goes around the village, looking for houses that are still harvesting, then helps without receiving a penny for his work.
+If any family is short of rice, he is willing to share.
 Therefore, everyone in the village loves and trusts Thi.

 When the old village chief, his uncle, retired due to old age and illiteracy, the entire village unanimously trusted and elected Thi as village chief when he was only 23 years old.
 They believed that "handing over the village to Thi is a peace of mind".